dotnet/AspNetCore.Docs/aspnetcore/signalr/diagnostics.md

 ms.date: 02/27/2019
 uid: signalr/diagnostics
 ---
-# Diagnostics
+# Logging and diagnostics

 By [Andrew Stanton-Nurse](https://twitter.com/anurse)

-This article provides guidance for gather diagnostics from your SignalR application to help troubleshoot issues.
+This article provides guidance for gathering diagnostics from your SignalR application to help troubleshoot issues.

 ## Server-Side Logging

-> [!NOTE]
+> [!WARNING]
 > Server-side logs may contain sensitive information from your application. **Never** post raw logs from production applications to public forums like GitHub.

-Since SignalR is part of ASP.NET Core, it uses the ASP.NET Core Logging system.
+Since SignalR is part of ASP.NET Core, it uses the ASP.NET Core logging system.
 In the default configuration, SignalR logs very little information, but this can configured.
-See the documentation on [ASP.NET Core Logging](xref:fundamentals/logging/index#configuration) for details on configuring ASP.NET Core logging.
+See the documentation on [ASP.NET Core logging](xref:fundamentals/logging/index#configuration) for details on configuring ASP.NET Core logging.

-SignalR uses two logging prefixes:
+SignalR uses two logger categories:

-* `Microsoft.AspNetCore.SignalR` - for logs related to Hub Protocols, activating Hubs, invoking methods, etc.
+* `Microsoft.AspNetCore.SignalR` - for logs related to Hub Protocols, activating Hubs, invoking methods, and other Hub-related activities.
-* `Microsoft.AspNetCore.Http.Connections` - for logs related to transports such as WebSockets, Long Polling and Server-Sent Events.
+* `Microsoft.AspNetCore.Http.Connections` - for logs related to transports such as WebSockets, Long Polling and Server-Sent Events and low-level SignalR infrastructure.

 To enable detailed logs from SignalR, configure both of these prefixes to the `Debug` level in your `appsettings.json` file by adding the following items to the `LogLevel` sub-section in `Logging`: